- Go 99.1%

 claudia -p work # run claude in the "work" profile

-claudia profile # list all profiles
+claudia profile get # list all profiles

 claudia profile use work # set "work" as active profile